MFlowCode/MFC/docs/documentation/running.md

 | num_fluids volume fractions   | num_fluids volume fractions   |
 | N/A                           | num_fluids partial pressures  |

-The following variables correspond to optional physics:
+The above variables are used for all simualtions:

 | 5-eqn | 6-eqn |
 | ---:  | : --- |
 | sub-grid bubble variables | N/A |
 | hypoelastic variables     | N/A |

+The above variables correspond to optional physics:

 ## Running